erc-dharma/dharma/readme.md

 `nginx` and `systemd`'s configuration manager.
 Then the app's services can be started (or restarted) and stopped with:

-	make start-all
-	make stop-all

-After modifying the code, it is typically only necessary to start the `dharma.change` and `dharma.server` tasks, so there are also two `make` targets that do just that:

 	make start
 	make stop